bradgough/labs/HYCU/hycu_lab.rst

 4. Highlight the VM you would like to restore from.
 Now all of the restore points related to that VM will appear.
 Select the restore point you desire.

 5. Now click on the “Restore VM” on the menu that appears above.
-(Picture 26)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image26.png